ada-rose-dev/mimic/README.md

                 ■■■■                              ■■
               ■■
 ```
-`mimic` is a simple Node.JS-based command-line program to debug Roll20 character sheets on your desktop.
+mimic is a simple Node-based command-line program to debug Roll20 character sheets on your desktop.

+## motivation
+Constantly uploading your sheets to the web server can be a tedious and unreliable process.
+Additionally, some complex sheets require advanced debugging that the virtual machine on the Roll20 server simply can't handle.
+For these cases, consider using mimic.

 ## features
-* Emulation of Roll20's sheet workers and API in a DOM environment.
+* Emulation of Roll20's sheet workers API in a virtual DOM environment.
 * Full support for basic sheet editing functions.
 * Full support for compendium functions.
 * Full support for charactermancer functions (IN PROGRESS)